Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 What is unlevered free cash flow (UFCF)?

-Unlevered free cash flow (UFCF) shows how much cash a business generates from operations, completely independent of financing choices.
-UFCF strips away every financing decision to reveal pure operational performance.
+UFCF shows how much cash a business generates from operations, completely independent of financing choices.
+The metric strips away every financing decision to reveal pure operational performance.
 When a potential acquirer or investor evaluates your company, they're bringing their own capital structure to the table, which makes your current debt levels irrelevant to the valuation conversation.

 UFCF determines enterprise value, which represents the total worth of your company's operations to all capital providers before considering debt.
 In board presentations and investor conversations, UFCF provides the standard language everyone expects when discussing business value.
 If you're fielding acquisition interest or preparing for institutional investment rounds, you'll find yourself answering questions about UFCF regardless of what metrics you initially prepared.

 The metric removes capital structure impact to make companies more comparable.
-If you're running a 150-person agency and comparing performance to competitors with different debt levels, UFCF creates fair comparisons by focusing solely on operational cash generation rather than financing choices.
+If you're running a 150-person agency and comparing performance to competitors with different debt levels, UFCF creates fair comparisons by focusing solely on operational cash generation.

 Unlevered free cash flow (UFCF) vs levered free cash flow (LFCF)